 - 1 tsp sea salt

 - Knead until dough is smooth and elastic (about 10 mins in a bosch or other mixer, double this time if mixing by hand).

-- If using a baking stone: Preheat the oven with the stone inside for at least 30 minutes.
+- If using a baking stone: Preheat the oven with the stone inside for at least 30 minutes to 500 degrees.